-As a prerequisite to understanding local health needs and how pharmaceutical service providers can be involved in various interventions, Sections 2.4 and 2.5 further examine the population of Ealing characteristics and major causes of ill health.
+As a prerequisite to understanding local health needs and how pharmaceutical service providers can be involved in various interventions, Sections 2.3 and 2.4 further examine the population of Ealing characteristics and major causes of ill health.

-2.4 Population characteristics
+2.3 Population characteristics

-2.4.1 Overview
+2.3.1 Overview

 The population of Ealing has risen from 307,300 in 2001 to 340,300 in 2020.
-The number of males and females is evenly spread -171,800 males and 168,600 females.
-Ealing is the fourth largest London borough in terms of population,16 after Barnet (399,000), Croydon (388,600) and Newham (355,300).
-At 61 persons per hectare, Ealing is also the fourth most densely populated borough in Outer London (after Haringey, Brent and Waltham Forest).17
+The number of males and females are evenly spread -171,800 males and 168,600 females.
+Ealing is the fourth largest London borough in terms of population,17 after Barnet (399,000), Croydon (388,600) and Newham (355,300).
+At 61 persons per hectare, Ealing is also the fourth most densely populated borough in Outer London (after Haringey, Brent and Waltham Forest).18

-2.4.2 Age
+2.3.2 Age

-Compared with England, Ealing has a higher proportion of males and females aged 0- 14 and 25-49, but a lower proportion of all other ages (Figure 1).
+Compared with England, Ealing has a higher proportion of males and females aged 0-14 and 25-49 years, but a lower proportion of all other ages (Figure 1).
 Most notably, Ealing has a lower proportion of people aged 55 and above compared with England.
-The most populous age band in Ealing is 25-44 (Table 2).
+The most populous age band in Ealing is 25-44 years (Table 4).

-Table 3 shows population numbers and proportions for Ealing localities, London Borough (LB) of Ealing and England.
-Amongst localities in the borough, Northolt has the highest proportion of population aged 0-15 (26%), while Acton has the highest proportion of those aged 16-24 (12%).
+Table 5 shows population numbers and proportions for Ealing localities, London Borough (LB) of Ealing and England.
+Amongst localities inn the borough, Northolt has the highest proportion of population aged 0-15 (26%), while Acton has the highest proportion of those aged 16-24 (12%).
 Ealing and Acton have the highest proportion of population aged 25-64 (both over 57%).
-Ealing, Greenford and Perivale localities have the highest proportion of people aged 65 and over (all 14% or just over).
+Ealing, Greenford and Perivale localitiess have the highest proportion of people aged 65 and over (all 14% or just over).